Rwandan genocide: Gacaca courts

 In response to the overwhelming number of potentially culpable individuals and the slow pace of the traditional judicial system, the government of Rwanda passed Organic Law No. 40/2000 in 2001.
 This law established Gacaca Courts at all administrative levels of Rwanda and in Kigali.
 It was mainly created to lessen the burden on normal courts and provide assistance in the justice system to run trials for those already in prison.
 The least severe cases, according to the terms of Organic Law No. 08/96 of 30, would be handled by these Gacaca Courts.
-With this law, the government began implementing a participatory justice system, known as Gacaca, in order to address the enormous backlog of cases.
+With this law, the government began implementing a participatory justice system, known as Gacaca, to address the enormous backlog of cases.
 The Gacaca court system traditionally dealt with conflicts within communities, but it was adapted to deal with genocide crimes.
 Among the principal objectives of the courts were identification of the truth about what happened during the genocide, speeding up the process of trying genocide suspects, national unity and reconciliation, and demonstrating the capacity of the Rwandan people to resolve their own problems.

 The Gacaca court system faced many controversies and challenges; they were accused of being puppets of the RPF-dominated government.
 The judges (known as Inyangamugayo, which means "those who detest dishonesty" in Kinyarwanda) who preside over the genocide trials were elected by the public.
 After election, the judges received training, but there was concern that the training was not adequate for serious legal questions or complex proceedings.
 Furthermore, many judges resigned after facing accusations of participating in the genocide; 27% of them were so accused.
 There was also a lack of defense counsel and protections for the accused, who were denied the right to appeal to ordinary courts.
 Most trials were open to the public, but there were issues with witness intimidation.
 The Gacaca courts did not try those responsible for massacres of Hutu civilians committed by members of the RPF, which controlled the Gacaca Court system.

 On 18 June 2012, the Gacaca court system was officially closed after facing criticism.
 It is estimated that the Gacaca court system tried 1,958,634 cases during its lifetime and that 1,003,227 persons stood trial.